GiovanniCornejo/MediVision-OmniMedVQA/README.md

 ## 📚 Citations / References

 This project builds upon several datasets, papers, and methods in the multimodal medical AI domain.
-For a complete list of references, including notes on relevance to this project, see [references.bib](references.bib).
+For a complete list of references, including BibTeX entries, see [references.bib](references.bib).

 Key references include:

-- **FLARE 2025 Medical Multimodal Dataset** – Main dataset for this project; includes multiple modalities and tasks.
+- **OmniMedVQA, 2024** – Main dataset for this project; includes multiple modalities and question types.
 - **Gapp et al., 2024** – Multimodal disease classification using OpenI X-rays + reports; informs baseline and fusion architecture.
 - **Med-Flamingo, 2023** – Few-shot vision-language learner for medical VQA; inspiration for multimodal training strategies.